bilalpiaic/Blog/articles/outbound_leads.md

 The filtering and notification parts are just standard n8n nodes.
 I use the Filter node to only keep prospects that score above 7/10, then send the good ones to Slack with all the analysis included.

-## Things to Keep in Mind
+## Important Considerations

-When you're building something like this, there are a few important considerations.
-First, be respectful with your scraping.
+When building something like this, there are several important considerations to keep in mind.
+First, it's crucial to be respectful with scraping.
 Don't hammer websites with requests - add delays between calls and respect robots.txt files.
 Most sites won't mind reasonable scraping for business development, but you don't want to be the person who crashes someone's server.

-Data privacy is another big one.
+Data privacy is another critical consideration.
 Make sure you're compliant with GDPR, CCPA, and other regulations.
-I anonymize personal data where possible and have clear data retention policies.
+It's important to anonymize personal data where possible and have clear data retention policies.

 The AI prompts are probably the most important part to get right.
-I spent weeks tweaking the Claude prompts to get consistent, high-quality analysis.
-Start simple and gradually add more criteria as you see what works.
+It takes time to tweak the Claude prompts to get consistent, high-quality analysis.
+Starting simple and gradually adding more criteria as you see what works is the best approach.

 ## Why Claude AI Works Best